sperezmont/Pacco.jl/README.md

 ```
 where `[OUT]` is the name of the experiment and `[VARS]` are the variables we want to plot separated by spaces.
 If none of the arguments are provided, `plot_amod.jl` will plot the results of `test_default` and some default variables.

+# Documentation
+I am currently working on the documentation of the model.

 # Examples